Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 - Drew out program structure (subservers forking from main server, like lab15; client as independent program) with Elizabeth (30m)
 - Implemented client-side display/input interfaces using `card.h` and new shared `utils.h` function for input.
 (30m)

+### 2024-01-08 - Client/Server Protocols
+- Discussed and designed a command-based communication protocol for allowing the server to manipulate client state and activity with Elizabeth (40m)
+- Implemented client functionality according to said specification, tested with mocked server input.
+(40m)

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.